LoopOnCode/AirSense/README.md

 ## 1. [Demo](/Arduino%20Examples/Demo)
 This demo project showcases:
-1. how to gather data from the environment sensor on the Ais
+1. how to gather data from the environment sensor
-1. how to set the colour on the RGB LED
+2. how to set the colour on the RGB LED
-2. how to read the button state
+3. how to read the button state
-3. how to produce a tone with the buzzer
+4. how to produce a tone with the buzzer